-A person's membership in an unincorporated nonprofit association is not transferable except as permitted by the association's governing principles.
+A membership in a nonprofit association is not transferable except as permitted by the association's governing principles.

 Comment: This rule corresponds to a basic position of the nonprofit or voluntary sector.
-A member of a club or a church, for instance, is usually seen as making a personal commitment that should not be transferable.
+A member of a club or a church, for instance, is usually understood to be making a personal commitment that should not be transferable.
 Several Canadian nonprofit corporations statutes contain a similar rule.
 See, e.g., Society Act, R.S.B.C.
 1996, c.
 433, s.
 9. If a specific UNA wishes to allow transfers, then they can be made in accordance with the UNA's governing principles.